uidaholib/main-web-redesign_draft/content/covid19/impact.md

 ### Mask Wearing and Social Distancing
 {:.h4}

-- Masks are required at all times in the library, as with all other campus buildings.
-- If you forget your mask at home, check at the Info Desk—we will happily give you one!
-Encourage others in the building not wearing masks to stop by and get one, too.
+- Masks are no longer required.
+Following CDC guidance, we strongly encourage all who are not vaccinated to continue wearing face coverings.
 - Maintain at least six feet of social distancing in the building, including lab spaces.
 - Be aware of your surroundings!
 Choose study spaces in a way that gives you and other library users at least six feet of space.
 - Library furniture and technology has been moved, blocked off, or rearranged to facilitate social distancing; please do not disrupt!